 No matter what you're doing in life, whether it's work or hobby, the aim is the same.
 How do you do what you're doing better and faster?
 How can you be more productive?

-Well, when it comes to managing multiple Linux servers, the goals don't change.
+Well, when it comes to managing multiple Linux servers in shared or VPS hosting service, the goals don't change.
 So what's the most effective way to manage all your servers to make them more productive?
 You actually have a range of options you can try, and that's exactly what we'll be covering in this article.

 Managing and controlling multiple Linux servers

 The simplest, most straight forward way to send requests to multiple servers is to use an app.
 Cssh or PAC manager are good options.
 This solution will work as long as you have relatively few servers - two or three - that are exactly the same and perform the same function.
 Right away, you can see that this solution is pretty inflexible.
 Considering the limitations of this method, it's actually not much more productive than just managing each server individually, especially since then you won't have to maintain entire two servers for the same exact function.

 Taking things to the next level, you can get configuration management software like Saltstack or Ansible.
 These are built specifically as remote execution apps, and can manage any range of Linux servers, and have some limited compatability with Windows servers as well.
 They use their own scriping language that's pretty easy to learn and use, and they offer a lot of flexibility; whether you want to conditionally execute programs and scripts, or to large scale orchestration of actions between interdependent servers.
 Commands are issued from .yaml formatted files, which are easy to read and execute.